 How To Recycle A Water Heater

 Whether you are doing some home improvement projects or simply looking to upgrade household appliances, one question frequently asked is how to recycle a water heater?
-There are a lot environmentally-friendly options when it comes to hot water heater recycling but no option is better than reusing the household appliance.
+There are a lot of environmentally-friendly options when it comes to hot water heater recycling but no option is better than reusing the household appliance.
 However, if reuse is not an option, let’s discuss some of there other easy ways to recycle a water heater.

-If you are getting a new water heater and want to recycle your old one for money you might be wondering how much is a water heater worth in scrap?
+If you are getting a new water heater and want to recycle your old one for the money you might be wondering how much is a water heater worth in scrap?
 The answer is typically around $10-$30, but the scrap metal from your old recycled water heater can net even more money if it is outfitted with copper components.
-Before recycling an old hot water heater for scrap it is important drain the tank completely.
-The reason is because trying to trick a scrap metal dealer is not only ethically wrong but also can get you in trouble with law for attempted theft.
+Before recycling an old hot water heater for scrap it is important to drain the tank completely.
+The reason is that trying to trick a scrap metal dealer is not only ethically wrong but also can get you in trouble with the law for attempted theft.

 Helpful Tips: When preparing a water heater for recycling it is important to have the following tools: hammer, multi-saw, and pipe wrench.
-With the use of a pipe wrench you can remove any copper or brass, metals that carry more value for recycling.
+With the use of a pipe wrench, you can remove any copper or brass, metals that carry more value for recycling.
 Also, check to see if the water heater is electrical or gas.
-The reason is because gas water heaters typically have brass knobs and a gas regulators located neater the base also composed of brass.
+The reason is that gas water heaters typically have brass knobs and gas regulators located neater the base is also composed of brass.
 Not to mention, lines from the top of the tank are usually composed of copper.
 Copper wire can also be found near the temperature control module.

 When trying to find a hot water heater disposal near me the first place to search is online.
 There are a lot of great online resources now that make it easy to locate a local water heater recycling center.
-However, if you aren’t tech savvy or familiar with using Google then the next best option is to bring your hot water heater to a scrap yard.
+However, if you aren’t tech-savvy or familiar with using Google then the next best option is to bring your hot water heater to a scrap yard.